sami5001/ped.ro/cv.md

 #### Senior front end developer & Prototype developer _Jan 2015 - Feb 2015_

-I was taken oboard to help facilitate the onboarding proccess for new business clients of Lloyds Bank.
+I was taken aboard to help facilitate the onboarding process for new business clients of Lloyds Bank.
 I was responsible for the user experience, UI design and development.
 My task was to implement a better UI/UX and use front end technologies to help the sign up process become much easier and faster for the users.

 ### Stinkdigital